 The LTD Plan is designed to pay a benefit in the event that an eligible employee cannot work because of a covered illness or injury.
 The Plan provides that a portion of covered income is replaced and paid directly to the disabled employee.
-The Standard will pay 60 percent of your insured pre-disability earnings (reduced by deductible income from other sources such as Social Security or Worker’s Compensation) while on an approved disability following a six month waiting period if your claim is approved.
+The Standard will pay 60 percent of your insured pre-disability earnings (reduced by deductible income from other sources such as Social Security or Workers’ Compensation) while on an approved disability following a six month waiting period if your claim is approved.
 The minimum monthly benefit is $100 and the maximum monthly benefit is $12,000.
 Because premiums are being paid with after-tax dollars, the benefit is not subject to federal tax.

 If you elect this coverage after 45 days of employment, you must complete a Medical History Statement [PDF] form and be approved by The Standard before coverage will be added.

 Important Considerations for Exempt Employees

 SU currently provides long-term disability benefits to exempt employees through its Salary Continuation Plan.

 - For Salary Continuation Plan benefits to be paid beyond 12 months, you must, among other things, receive a Social Security Disability Award (SSDA) by the end of your first year of disability.
 It is important to note that it can be difficult to obtain an SSDA within the 12 month period).

 - If you do not receive an SSDA and you are not able to return to work after one year of disability, you are no longer covered under any salary replacement plan from SU.

 - If you do receive an SSDA before the end of your first year of disability, SU’s Salary Continuation Plan will pay 50 percent of your base annual salary minus your SSDA and certain other reductions.
 Generally, earnings from the Salary Continuation plan are completely taxable.